Curebase/tech-assessment-fe/README.md

 <br />

 # How to delivery your tech assessment
-Fork this repo and use it as the base, then when it's ready, open an issue at this repo containing the URL of your repo, we'll do a code review.
+Clone this repo and use it as base, when you are done send your code in a .zip file to the following emails:
+- daniel@curebase.com
+- joao.mainka@curebase.com

 Cheers! 🍻